SpellholdStudios/Shadows_over_Soubar/README.md

 - Added missing identified description to some letters.
 - Moved movies to the language directory so they can be replaced by the local language version.
 - Moved some NPC sound files to the language directory - they can now be replaced by the local language version.

+AL|EN:
+- Introduce immutability and encapsulation.
+- Fix mod uninstallation: all mod files should be removed from override during uninstallation
 - Fixed copying of the MVE folder.
 - Uses the %MOD_FOLDER% automatic variable.
 - Uses labels for component requirements statements.